top of page

 One of the many supreme ironies of prisons is that they are the most unsuitable and worst possible environment you could ever put the most unstable people in the country, namely criminals, into.
 The people who most need a calm, disciplined, safe environment, and rehabilitation, receive the extreme opposite of this, they receive a violent, disturbed, threatening, and anarchic environment, in which no one is ever held accountable for any of their actions.

 Prison officers make official records of prisoners, in order to help them run the prison effectively, many prisoners are classified as staff assaulters.
-Even in the case of these known risks, officers have no recourse to mitigate this risk to themselves, and are forced to work directly with these prisoners on a daily basis, quite often with little immediate backup, or protection.
+Even in the case of these known risks, officers have little recourse to mitigate this risk to themselves, and are forced to work directly with these prisoners on a daily basis, quite often with little immediate backup, or protection.
 Prison officers therefore routinely risk their safety and life, in order to carryout the basic duties of their job.

-Many prisons are totally anarchic environments where the daily routine is dealing with one incident after another with very limited resources, and ultimately locking the problem away, as it is the only damage limitation and containment method available.
+Many prisons are totally anarchic environments where the daily routine is dealing with one incident after another with very limited resources, and ultimately locking the problem away, as it is the only damage limitation and containment method available to officers.
 Prisoners often descend into psychosis, paranoia, violence, terror, and a near anarchic child like state, indeed I have heard them described as being like ghosts by one officer.
 The simple fact is that highly dedicated and hard working officers are completely aware of all of these problems, but have inadequate resources and discipline methods to stop them.
 Prison officers, unless they are hardened to the environment, experience high levels of stress in their jobs; they are constantly exposed to abuse and risk from prisoners, they have no way of mitigating or disciplining this, and when they genuinely want to help prisoners they are highly limited in being able to do this.
 Officers can easily become despondent, staff moral becomes low, and rudeness and abuse becomes so endemic that it can become part of officer culture too.
 Officers are human beings and when they are repeatedly subjected to these stresses it has to manifest; officer to prisoner management and officer to officer management suffer and deteriorate as a result (a problem that occurs in the police force for exactly the same reason).
 Officer employment retention is low, and this means new officers constantly have to be trained.
 Because of the high staff turnover, there is not the funds to make this a fully comprehensive training, thus reducing prison resources and officer experience in the process.
 It cannot be over stated that it is the lack of an effective method of discipline, which is the underlying issue in every single one of these problems.

 Our Policy - How it resolves the issues and achieves the aims.